 Spain is the world's leading producer of olive oil, with approximately 975 thousand tons produced per year.
 Over 250 million olive trees grow in Spain - we are always astonished to see olive groves that stretch as far as the eye can see.
 Some trees are over one thousand years old!

 In recent years, families and cooperatives in Spain have drastically improved the quality of their extra virgin olive oils as well.
 Many are harvesting their oils earlier, just before they ripen.
 This produces a smaller harvest, but a much smoother, fresher and more delicate flavor.
 Now you can enjoy a wide variety of fine extra virgin olive oils, from organic, to boutique olive varieties, to special blends.

 Olive cultivation began in the Middle East over 5,000 years ago and gradually spread westward throughout the Mediterranean basin.
 The Romans first planted olive trees in Spain, and since then olive oil has become central to their cuisine and history.

 Spain, not Italy, provided the bulk of the olive oil to the Roman Empire.
 Archeologists in Rome found a mountain composed of 40,000,000 earthenware vessels that bore the labels of to the Spanish producers in Andalucía.
 To this day much of what is called Italian olive oil is actually produced in Spain and packaged in Italy.

-Extra virgin olive oil is part of the healthy Mediterranean diet.
+Extra virgin olive oil is central to the healthy Mediterranean diet, which studies have shown can prolong life and battle serious ailments like heart disease, osteoporosis and obesity.
 It is low in saturated fat and full of vitamins and beneficial compounds.
 Plus it tastes delicious!

 We have personally selected some of our favorite first cold pressed, extra virgin olive oils for you to enjoy.
 No matter what your choice, you will be enjoying one of the best olive oils in the world.